grafana/agent/docs/maintaining.md

    feature branch.
 2. Open a PR to merge the new changes from the feature branch into the associated release branch.
-3. Once the release branch is updated, open a PR to update `grafana/agent` to use the latest release branch SHA.
+3. Once the release branch is updated, open a PR to update `grafana/agent` by vendoring the changes using the latest release branch SHA.

 ### Handling New Upstream Release